jackfales/yum/README.md

 # 🍽 Product Features
 YUM provides its users with several core features:

-1. Social Platform: Share and discover recipes created by hundreds of fellow YUM users.
+👥**Social Platform**: Share and discover recipes created by hundreds of fellow YUM users.

-2. Virtual Pantry: Keep track of your ingredients with our virtual pantry!
+🥕**Virtual Pantry**: Keep track of your ingredients with our virtual pantry!
 Easily see what you already have for a given recipe and replenish ingredients that you're running low on.

-3. AI-Powered Recipe Suggestion: Receive personalized dish recommendations based on your previous interests so you'll never have to scroll too far to find something you'll love!
+🤖**AI-Powered Recommendations**: Receive personalized dish recommendations based on your previous interests so you'll never have to scroll too far to find something you'll love!

 # Setup Instructions

 ## Install Tools